eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/o-catalogues-for-attestations.md

 electronic attestations of attributes issued by or on behalf of a public sector body responsible for an authentic source, or as both.

-The contents of both catalogues SHALL be available in both human and machine readable formats.
+The contents of both catalogues SHALL be available in both human and machine- readable formats.

 ## 3 Additions and changes to the ARF